Camp sounds GREAT! How do campers get there?

 REGISTRATION & PAYMENT

-If registered before May, 50% of total deposit required at registration and balance due in May.
+If registered before May, 50% deposit required at registration and balance due May 15th.

-If registered after May, payment is due in full.
+If registered after May, payment is due in full at registration.

 Late Payments and Unpaid Balances

 Campers with outstanding balances will not be allowed to attend camp.
-Unpaid balances will incur a $25 late fee after the first of each month.
+Unpaid balances will incur a $25 late fee after the May 15th payment deadline.
 Returned checks will incur a $25 charge payable by cashier’s check or money order.
 All future payments must be made with a credit card, money order or cashier's check.

 Changes in Enrollment

-Discounts are offered to Kingston residents and families with multiple children for traditional camp.
+Discounts are offered to Kingston residents and families with multiple children, and Family Members at the Exeter Area YMCA for traditional camp.

 Kingston residents: $10 off each week

-Sibling discount (Second, third or fourth child, same family): $10 off each week
+Sibling discount (Second, third or fourth child, same family, same week of camp): $10 off each week

 We are happy to offer payment plans to help families stretch their payments out between January and June.

-Please contact email@example.com for more information about setting up a payment plan that fits your needs.
+Please register for camp online, select the pay by check option at checkout, and then contact firstname.lastname@example.org for more information about setting up a payment plan that fits your needs.